 CH4 + 2O2 + 7.53N2→ CO2 + 2H2O + 7.53 N2 + Heat (1,013 Btu/ft.3)

 The air-to-fuel ratio defines the amount of air needed to burn a specific fuel.
-The conventional fuels used in the combustion process are oil (#2, 4, and 6), diesel oil, gasoline, natural gas, propane, and wood—ratios for common gases, liquid, and solid fuels noted in Table 1.1 and 1.2.
+The conventional fuels used in the combustion process are oil (#2, 4, and 6), diesel oil, gasoline, natural gas, propane, and wood—ratios for common gases, liquid, and solid fuels noted in Tables 1.1 and 1.2.

 Optimizing Air-to-Fuel Ratio

 There is a balance between losing energy from using too much air and wasting energy from running too richly in any combustion process.
 The best combustion efficiency occurs at the optimum air-to-fuel ratio, and controlling this provides the highest efficiency.
-In most scenarios, a liquid and gas fuel burner achieve this desired balance by operating at 105% to 120% of the optimal theoretical air.
+A liquid and gas fuel burner achieve this desired balance in most scenarios by operating at 105% to 120% of the optimal theoretical air.
 For natural gas-fired burners, the stoichiometric air required is 9.4-11 ft.3 / 1.0 ft.3 of natural gas or approximately an air-to-gas ratio of approximately 10:1.
 In this case, there is an excess oxygen level of 2%.

 In the combustion zone, it is challenging to measure excess air.
 However, in the stack, it can be easily measured using Oxygen analyzers.
 Operating with 5%-20% excess air would correspond to a 1% to 3% oxygen measurement in the stack.

 The ideal air-to-fuel relationship will vary at different operating loads.
 Tuning is the act of establishing the desired air-to-fuel relationship under various operating conditions.
 It can be accomplished when evaluating specifics in the stack: temperature, oxygen concentration, carbon monoxide, and NOx emissions.

 In part three of this five-part series, we consider analyzing flue gas oxygen and combustibles, along with varying air and fuel pre-combustion flows, to improve the combustion efficiency of industrial boilers, steam generators, furnaces, ovens, smelters, and process heaters.

-If you are interested in reading the Sage Metering white paper on this topic in its entirety, see Combustion Efficiency and Thermal Mass Flow Meters.
+If you are interested in reading the Sage Metering white paper on this topic, see Combustion Efficiency and Thermal Mass Flow Meters.